-Homemade dog treats are good for your dog and an easy way for you to help control what your pup eats.
+Homemade dog treats are suitable for your dog and an easy way for you to help control what your pup eats.

 You can use any ingredients you and your dog like.
 If he has some preferences like, for example, blueberries, you can make him blueberry treats or doggy muffins with blueberries.

-If he is crazy about tuna, there are many great treat recipes for tuna cookies and tuna treats for dogs.
+If he loves tuna, there are many great recipes for tuna cookies and dog treats.
 You can give him exactly what he likes best.

 With homemade dog treats, you control the quality of the ingredients, too.